Ana Fernández / SEO

 • Saturation in key keywords (expensive auctions)

-• Direct competition with other big players
+• Direct competition with other large players

 Key Differences Between SEO and SEM